wp-plugins/sam-donation/readme.txt

 - The name of the missionary or SAM project
 - The account number for that missionary or project

+In the left hand menu, click on `Plugins`, then `SAM Donate`.

-After entering these, simply drop this shortcode into a post or page, and your form will show up.
+Enter your information and after entering these, simply drop this shortcode into a post or page, and your form will show up.
 `[sam-donate]`

 If you have access to your theme's template files and wish to put this form into your theme directly, use this PHP code: